kenjdavidson/yahoo-fantasy-ruby/README.md

 # Yahoo Fantasy (Ruby)

-> This project is basically an attempt at me learning Ruby (with a sprinkle of Docker development).
-Yahoo Fantasy API is my general go to when learning new languages or technologies since it combines a large number of different (and important) things: language features and best practices, advanced language structures, and OAuth (among other things).
+> This project is basically an attempt at me learning Ruby.
+Yahoo Fantasy API is my general go to when learning new languages or technologies since it combines a large number of different (and important) things: language features and best practices, advanced language structures, and OAuth2 (among other things).
+It may work, it may not work, but the point is me playing around.
-> Plus it's Fantasy Sports, so it's easy to keep engaged!!

 ## YahooFantasy Gem